slurmulon/bach/docs/guide.md

 More often than not you will need to play the same element multiple times in a track.

+If you've followed the guide linearly then you have already encountered this concept and have seen variables used.

 Variables allow you to assign a name to a value and then reference that value later by the variable's name.

 This helps to reduce duplication and human error and makes changing the track much easier later on.